 Terror Claws Skeletor was released on an oversized card with an illustration on the front by William George.
 It was advertised as the “5th Anniversary Collector’s Edition”, which is interesting because Masters of the Universe to my knowledge was launched in 1982, four years earlier.
 However, some fans have theorized that MOTU actually was launched in late 1981, base on their memories.
 That’s also backed up by an old audio interview of Mark Taylor.
 I haven’t found any documentary evidence to really support that MOTU came out in 1981, but this is nevertheless something interesting that at least points in that direction.

 The back of the card featured an illustration by Errol McCarthy, and illustrated the figure’s arm-swinging action feature:

-The figure was also released in a gift set with Flying Fists He-Man, featuring artwork on the front against by William George:
+The figure was also released in a gift set with Flying Fists He-Man::

 In the figure’s accompanying minicomic, The Terror Claws Strike!, Spikor is commissioned by Skeletor to create a new weapon.
 The claws themselves look more or less like the toy (albeit with longer, segmented fingers, similar to those in the concept art), but the “beastly pincher” looks plain and mechanical, not like the skull weapon that came with the toy.
 Skeletor’s costume is also based on his animated look, rather than the actual Terror Claws figure.